Allcommerce Recently Launched Supplybuy.in: Transforming Omni-Channel Sales and B2B Procurement for FMCG Players | www.lokmattimes.com

 Allcommerce Recently Launched Supplybuy.in: Transforming Omni-Channel Sales and B2B Procurement for FMCG Players

+Co-founders of Allcommerce, Murugan Kesavapillai and Saravana Kumar (From Left to Right) New Delhi (India), September 9: We live in ...

+Co-founders of Allcommerce, Murugan Kesavapillai and Saravana Kumar (From Left to Right)

-New Delhi [India], September 8: We live in a time where food, groceries and essentials are getting delivered to our home at our convenient time through apps like Zomato and Swiggy.
-Allcommerce similarly does the same to the B2B ecosystem by recently launching a curated B2B Marketplace in the brand name of Supplybuy.in which helps food businesses to procure their preferred raw-materials like Groceries, Vegetables, Meat, Condiments etc., at a wholesale price and get delivered to doorstep at the preferred time.
+New Delhi (India), September 9: We live in a time where food, groceries and essentials are getting delivered to our homes at our convenient time through apps like Zomato and Swiggy.
+Allcommerce similarly does the same to the B2B ecosystem by recently launching a curated B2B Marketplace under the brand name of Supplybuy.in which helps food businesses to procure their preferred raw materials, like Groceries, Vegetables, Meat, Condiments, etc., at a wholesale price and get delivered to the doorstep at the preferred time.

-However, when it comes to B2B the retail industry still depends on multiple intermediaries and offline unorganized channels to procure the raw-materials and products which results in lack of quality, higher costs and inconsistent delivery time.
+However, when it comes to B2B, the retail industry still depends on multiple intermediaries and offline unorganized channels to procure the raw materials and products, which results in a lack of quality, higher costs and inconsistent delivery time.

-Allcommerce launched its first SaaS product in July 2021 in the brand name of ALLPOS which is a restaurant management software (POS & ERP) helping food business owners to completely automate their front-of-the-house and back-of-the-house operations hassle-free.
+Allcommerce launched its first SaaS product in July 2021 under the brand name of ALLPOS, which is a restaurant management software (POS & ERP) that helps food business owners to completely automate their front-of-the-house and back-of-the-house operations hassle-free.
 ALLPOS Software covers Sales, Payments, Loyalty, Online Orders, Inventory management, Recipe Management and many more features which are required to successfully run a food business.

 After successfully acquiring customers across 7 countries in a short period, the need and idea to launch the B2B Marketplace platform Supplybuy.in was born after recognizing the pain points of food business owners across regions.